 Mr. McQuigg is an Environmental Technician specializing in AutoCAD.
 He graduated in May of 2014 with Honors from North Shore Technical Community College, with a degree in Drafting and Design.
 Mr. McQuigg acquired a position with a local Engineering company as a survey drafter, while completing his degree.
 During which, Mr. McQuigg expanded his knowledge within the Civil/Surveying field.
 He is a motivated person gaining extensive knowledge in Environmental Consulting at an extremely fast pace.

+Ms. Zarate is a graduate of Southeastern Louisiana University earning a BS in Accounting.
 Ms. Zarate organizes and supervises all of the administrative activities that facilitate the smooth running of ELOS’s office.
 Ms. Zarate has four years of experience in administration from the United States Army where she was a Human Resources Specialist.
-She is currently pursuing a degree in accounting at Southeastern Louisiana University.
 Ms. Zarate is responsible for managing payroll, recording office expenditures, managing budgets, preparing invoices for services rendered, collecting on accounts, communicating with customers via phone, email, or fax and much more.